stefslon/savepng/README.md

 * `CDATA` is a standard MatLab image m-by-n-by-3 matrix.
 This matrix can be obtained using `getframe` command or, for a faster implementation, [undocumented hardcopy command](http://www.mathworks.com/support/solutions/en/data/1-3NMHJ5/)
 * `filename` file name of the image to write.
 Don't forget to add .png to the file name.
 * `Compression` Optional input argument.
 This argument takes on a number between 0 and 10 controlling the amount of compression.
 0 implies no compresson, fastest option (though with more I/O this is not neccessarily the fastest option).
 10 implies the highest level of compression, slowest option.
 Default value is 4.
+* `Resolution` Optional input argument.
+This argument specifies the resolution of the file being saved.
+Resolution is expressed in Dots-Per-Inch (DPI).
+Default resolution is 96 DPI.

 ## Speed and File Size Comparison